-According to GlobalData, South Africa is the world’s seventh-largest producer of coal, with output of 255Mt in 2022, up by 12% on 2021.
+According to GlobalData, South Africa is the world’s seventh-largest producer of coal in 2022, with output up by 12% on 2021.
 Over the five years to 2021, production from South Africa decreased by a CAGR of 3.05% and is expected to rise by a CAGR of 0.74% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Coal Mining to 2026 report.
 Buy the report here.

 Leading producers of coal in South Africa are Exxaro Resources, Glencore, Anglo American, South32 and African Rainbow Minerals.
-Exxaro Resources's output was 42.27Mt in 2021, down by 10% on 2020.
-Glencore produced 21.09Mt, a decrease of 3%, and output from Anglo American was 10.04Mt, a decrease of 35% on the previous year.
+During 2020-2021, Exxaro Resources's output was down by 10%, Glencore's output decreased by 3%, while output from Anglo American decreased by 35%.

 For more detailed analysis of global coal mining, buy the report here.